fragarco/abasc/docs/en/abasc.md

 In a compiled program, the effective available range is the **lowest** value used across all `SYMBOL AFTER` statements.

-BASC reserves **8 bytes per redefinable character**.
+ABASC reserves **8 bytes per redefinable character**.
 If custom symbols are not needed, it is recommended to begin the program with:

 ```basic
 SYMBOL AFTER 256